signatureai/signature-core-nodes/docs/nodes/primitives.md

         def execute(self, value):
             return (value,)

     ```

 ## String

-Represents a single-line string input
+A node that handles single-line string inputs.

+This node provides functionality for processing single-line text input.
+It can be used
+as a basic input node in computational graphs where text processing is required.

 ### Inputs